Weather: Stormy Saturday - sub-zero temperatures and huge waves expected

 Boaties and anyone keen on fishing from the rocks are being told to stay home until at least Tuesday because conditions are too dangerous.

-"For the first time in a long time we've got good southerlies over the country, bringing cold temperatures from the South Pole," said Metservice forecaster Tom Adams.
+"For the first time in a long time we've got good southerlies over the country, bringing cold temperatures from the South Pole," Metservice forecaster Tom Adams said.

 "They are already bringing cold temperatures and it will stay cold for a couple of days," he said.

 Mt Cook fell to -3C last night, Blenheim was -1C and Waiuoru in the central North Island was 1C.
-Nowhere got out of single digit temperatures.
+Nowhere got out of single-digit temperatures.

 But windy conditions have prevented it getting any colder.
 When skies clear tomorrow evening, temperatures will fall even further.